 In conclusion, these circuit board issues are easy to fix.
 Take a good look at your board and determine the issue before working on it.

-You may also be interested in how to repair pcb, you can click to view.
+You may also be interested in how to repair PCB, you can view.